ylhyra/ylhyra_content/not_data/content/explanations/Pronouns/Sitt_hvor.md

 |síns hvors
 |}

-But as you will notice, not a single person actually declenses it like this.
+But as you will notice, not a single person actually declines it like this.

 In the mind of a native speaker, “sitt hvor” does not behave like two different words that happen to be said together.
-Instead, this phrase behaves like a conjoined word, and as you know from words without spaces, only the last part is actually declensed.
+Instead, this phrase behaves like a conjoined word, and as you know from words without spaces, only the last part is actually declined.

 {| class="wikitable"
 !{{kk}}